lweitkamp/lweitkamp.github.io/content/triton_exercises/index.md

 title: "Triton Exercises"
 ---

 These exercises are meant to help you get started with Triton.
+The exercises are focused on the python API and we will not spend much time discussing how Triton itself works, but mostly focus on how to use it.
 It's currently a work in progress, but feel free to start with the first section.
 The following is the table of content for content-to-be:

 1. [Getting Started]({{< ref "triton_exercise_1_getting_started" >}}) - a sequence of small exercises to learn the basics of Triton.
 2. [Optimization and Benchmarking]({{< ref "triton_exercise_2_benchmarking" >}}) - on measuring and optimizing the performance of triton kernels.